-In the Fetch step, the processor reads an instruction from memory and presents it to its decode section.
-If cache memory is present, it is checked first.
-If the requested memory address contents resides in the cache, the read operation executes quickly.
-Otherwise, the processor must wait while the data is loaded from the slower main memory.
+In the fetch step, an instruction is read from memory and presented to the processor's decode section.
+If cache memory is present it is checked first.
+If the requested memory address contents resides in the cache the read operation will execute quickly.
+Otherwise, the processor will have to wait for the data to be accessed from the slower main memory.